signalwire/signalwire-solutions/code/video_sdk_getting_started/README.md

 If you are running the application locally, simply create an `.env` file and set it up as above.
 Then start the application with `node index.js`.

-It is simpler to run the application via Docker, **please give the Dockerfile a look, Luca**.
+It is simpler to run the application via Docker, It is simpler to run the application via Docker, by first building the image with `docker build -t videosdk .` followed by `docker run -it --rm --name nodelenny --env-file .env videosdk`.

 Either way, after starting the application, head to `http://localhost:4000` to see a test page.